As we begin a new year, I have once again had the privilege and opportunity to speak to many boys and parents during the first week of school.

 An exciting moment each year is meeting students in their class/es and building the relationships that will allow for positive learning throughout the course.
 I am fortunate to have met a wonderful group of young men in my Year 10 VCE Unit 1 Religion and Society class.
 The boys were polite, grateful and demonstrated an interest in the subject content through thoughtful and measured responses.

-The Academic Study Centre and Maths Help sessions were burgeoning with students studying each day as our senior students are relishing support beyond the classroom.
+The Academic Study Centre and Maths Help sessions are starting to be filled with Senior students relishing the support beyond the classroom.
 I observed students working together in groups to solve problems, discussing issues and planning pieces of work.
 Other students choose to seek feedback from teachers.
 Some preferred to quietly study.

-Congratulations to our 2019 College Dux, Ronan Oppy achieving 99.25.
-Runner up Dux, Mitchell Guest achieving 98.95 and top performing international student Tony (Jing) Ru achieving 92.50.
-These students join another 14 students who achieved an ATAR over 90, highlighting that our boys can produce exceptional results by implementing key strategies and hard work to improve their learning.
+Congratulations to our 2020 College Dux, Adrian De Saram who achieved 99.20.
+Runner up Dux, Joseph Chim achieving 99.15 with Lachlan Barr also achieving 99.00.
+Congratulations to Joshua Hannan who achieved a perfect 50 for VCE Music Investigation.
+These students join 24 students who achieved an ATAR over 90, highlighting that our boys can produce exceptional results by implementing key strategies and hard work to improve their learning.

 College staff have analysed the results of each subject, the Year 11 and 12 cohort and individual results.
 This is allowing us as teaching staff to improve our practice and subsequently improve the learning and academic results of our current students.
 The upcoming Professional Learning Afternoon provides time for staff to effectively plan and implement high impact teaching strategies.